GameBuilder101/FridayNightRewrite/README.md

 ## Features
 - A playable character unlocking system!
 A mod could add a playable character, and if the player has them unlocked they can use them in any song from any other mod
-- Achievements system
+- Achievements
 - An "album" system, which are like groups of weeks.
 This means mods can seperate themselves from other mods' weeks
 - Support for custom albums, weeks, stages, songs, characters, and stages without need for scripting!
 - Custom editors for everything you could need in a mod
 - A port of the original FNF

 **Technical features:**
 - A new mod loading system, where mods can set dependencies and override other mods.
-This means you can have mods...
-Of mods!
+This means you can have mods... of mods!
-- A sprite system where animations and other data can be defined in a JSON file for any graphic in the game.
+- A sprite system where animations and other data can be defined in a JSON file for any graphic in the game
-- A sound system where sound variations and volume can be defined in a JSON file for any sound in the game.
+- A sound system where sound variations and volume can be defined in a JSON file for any sound in the game
 - Characters can have multiple sprite variations defined in their JSON data.
 For instance: BF has his christmas outfit in Week 5.
 However, if you want a custom playable character to also have a christmas outfit, you can add that and it is automatically loaded for Week 5
 - (Some) support for custom arrow types though JSON data
 - Super epic cool poggers code lol